Devonta Freeman Player Prop Bets for NFL Week 18 | Baltimore vs. Pittsburgh 1/9/2022

 Recent Performances

-- Last week against the Rams, Freeman racked up 76 yards on 14 carries (averaging 5.4 yards per attempt).

-- Over his last three games, Freeman has rushed for 115 yards (38.3 per game) on 26 carries with one touchdown.
+- Over his last three outings, Freeman has taken 26 carries for 115 yards (38.3 per game) and one touchdown.

 Freeman's Baltimore Teammates